 Family & Preventive Med (FPMD)

 A four-week, four-credit hour required clerkship in the fourth year.
-Students are required to complete the Acting Internship (AI) in one of the following: Family Medicine, Internal Medicine, Pediatrics, Psychiatry, Obstetrics and Gynecology, or Surgery.
 The AI emphasizes basic generalist competencies, is predominantly an inpatient experience, and includes night call.
 Acting interns are essential members of the ward teams, although students’ patient loads can be adjusted according to their aptitude.
 Some of the selectives also provide a minor amount of ambulatory clinical learning.
-The student has primary and direct responsibility for the continuing care of patients in the community or in one of the University of South Carolina School of Medicine programs at Palmetto Health Richland, the Dorn Veterans Affairs Medical Center, or the Greenville Hospital System University Medical Center.
+The student has primary and direct responsibility for the continuing care of patients in the community or in one of the University of South Carolina School of Medicine programs at Prisma Health Richland, or the Dorn Veterans Affairs Medical Center.
 Alternatively, a student may elect to complete the AI as an extramural rotation but must have prior approval for this rotation from the USCSM AI director.
 The primary mode of instruction is clinical preceptorship.
 Other educational material may be presented via attending rounds, didactic lectures, subspecialty lectures, weekly grand rounds, resident case presentations, rounds with residents, clinical pathologic conferences, etc., and is dependent upon the specific rotation.
 Assessment will focus on core clinical skills, including, but not limited to, history and physical examinations, clinical decision making, case presentation, communication with patients, test selection and interpretation, and therapeutic decision making.

 This course offers a brief, intensive exposure to a typical family practice, both for students considering a career in this area and those who are entering other specialties but who want to learn more about the role of the family physician in health care delivery.
 Students may be placed in rural, suburban or urban practices in various locations in the state, according to their preference.
 The practice exposure shall include ambulatory care of patients of all ages, including pediatrics, and inpatient hospital experience.
 It is important that arrangements be made for selecting the practice site as early as possible, and in no case with less than 6 weeks lead time.
 Preceptors shall be selected carefully and screened according to criteria formulated by the faculty of the Department of Family and Preventive Medicine.